Muscular Strength: A GCSE PE Deep Dive

 -

 Explosive Strength (Power): This measures the ability to exert maximum force in a short period.
 It's not just about how much weight you can lift but also how quickly you can lift it.
 Think of a vertical jump or a shot put throw.
-This type of strength involves a combination of strength and speed.
+This type of strength involves a combination of strength and speed Turns out it matters..

 Understanding this distinction is vital.
 A weightlifter might excel in maximum strength but lack explosive strength compared to a sprinter or a gymnast.